Marnus Labuschagne: Personal life

 Labuschagne married his wife, Rebekah, on 26 May 2017.
 Their first child, a daughter, Hallie was born on 20 September 2022.
 They have a chocolate Labrador named 'Milo' who has been known to make appearances on Labuschagne's Instagram playing backyard cricket.

 Labuschagne was brought up in a Christian household and committed to the faith aged 17.
 On his faith, Labuschagne says, "Sport is a fickle game and injuries play a big part.
 In the big scheme of things, what you're worth, what you put your value in, isn't out there on the pitch; it's internal and in Christ... cricket is always going to be up and down and if you have [Jesus Christ as] a constant in your life, it makes life a lot easier."

 Labuschagne has a strong love for coffee, having completed a barista course at the age of 21.
-Marnus has been known to take his commercial grade coffee machine away on tour with the Australian Cricket Team.
-On the tour to Pakistan, Marnus also took 30 kg of coffee beans and 1000L of oat milk for the team.
+He has been known to take his commercial grade coffee machine away on tour with the Australian Cricket Team.
+On the tour to Pakistan, he also took 30 kg of coffee beans and 1000L of oat milk for the team.

 Away from the field, Labuschagne has been known to hone his batting skills with home-made games in his backyard.
 In preparation for the 2022 Australian tour of Pakistan, he was seen practising batting on his home balcony in Brisbane on a rubber mat laden with pieces of taped aluminium and metal sheeting to try to emulate the variable bounce and turn of Pakistani wickets.

+Labuschagne is a supporter of National Rugby League club the Brisbane Broncos and Australian Football League club the Brisbane Lions.